pujita19/Self-Watering-Plant-IoT/README.md

 ## Extensions
 ### Manually toggle water pump
 The given setup automatically waters the plant if the moisture content goes below a threshold.
-We used variable *status* of pump as read write bool variable on the dashboard to toggle the water pump manually.
+We used variable *pumpState* as read write bool variable to toggle the water pump manually using dashboard if needed.

 ### Data Analytics
 For data analytics we collected information about the time it takes for the soil moisture content to change.
 We collected the data using python serial library and write it to a csv file.
 The soil moisture is plotted after dripping the water from the pump slowly for around 6 minutes.
 We then used this data to analyze trends in the time it takes to increase soil moisture by unit percent.
 We can see if the relationship between increase in soil moisture and time taken is linear or exponential etc. We see that initially the moisture drops very fast and gets saturated in some time using the data collected.